-Hurricane: is a severe storm with heavy rains and winds above 84 mph (miles per hour) or 73 knots and higher.
+Hurricane: is a severe tropical cyclone usually with heavy rains and winds above 84 mph (miles per hour) or 73 knots and higher.

 The deadliest U.S. hurricane on record was a Category Four storm that hit the island city of Galveston, Texas, on September 8, 1900.
 Some 8,000 people lost their lives when the island was destroyed by 15-foot (5-meter) waves and 130-mile-an-hour (210-kilometer-an-hour) winds.